 Slicer Cucumbers: Lighter supply crossing through Nogales and McAllen as well as Honduras.
-We are seeing short supply, particularly on selects and supers.
-Quality is good and Markets were firmer this week due to transition; we expect to see better volume in two weeks.
+We are seeing tighter supply on selects and supers.
+Quality is good and markets were firmer this week due to transition; we expect to see better volume in two weeks.
 South Georgia is expected to start May 10th.